hydrology-tep/documentation/source/community-guide/cloud/laboratory.rst

 .. _laboratory:

-Join the GEP Laboratory
+Join the HEP Laboratory
 ########################

-A GEP Laboratory is a virtual network on the Terradue's Cloud Platform dedicated to the hosting of your Cloud services.
+A HEP Laboratory is a virtual network on the Terradue's Cloud Platform dedicated to the hosting of your Cloud services.
-A GEP laboratory and its services are secured by user authentication (using SSL / X.509 certificates) and VPN access.
+A HEP laboratory and its services are secured by user authentication (using SSL / X.509 certificates) and VPN access.
 The following sections will guide you through the procedures related to the Certificate download and VPN Setup.

 .. _laboratory-prerequisites: